Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia: Introduction

 \subsection{Contributions and structure of the paper}

-Apart from the case study, this paper contains three main theoretical contributions: the definition of a causal model for spatio-temporal data, a method for estimating causal effects, and a hypothesis test for the overall existence of such effects.
-Our class of causal models is introduced in Section~\ref{sec:quant}.
-It translates the situation of a vector of covariates $X$ that causally affect a real-valued response variable $Y$ into a spatio-temporal setting.
-It allows for arbitrary influences of latent confounders, as long as these confounders do not vary across time.
-It further accommodates largely unspecified spatio-temporal dependence structures in the data.
-Within our model class, we conceptually define the causal effect of $X$ and $Y$, propose an estimator of this quantity, and prove consistency.
-This finding is supported by a simulation study.
-In Section~\ref{sec:testing}, we introduce a non-parametric hypothesis test for the overall existence of a causal effect, and prove that this test obtains valid level in finite samples.
+Apart from the case study, this paper contains three main theoretical contributions: the definition of a causal model for spatio-temporal data, a method for estimating causal effects (both Section~\ref{sec:quant}), and a hypothesis test for the overall existence of such effects (Section~\ref{sec:testing}).
 Section~\ref{sec:conflict_cont} applies our methodology to the above example.
 All data used for our analysis are publicly available.
 A description of how it can be obtained, along with an implementation of our method and reproducing scripts for all our figures and results, can be found at \url{github.com/runesen/spatio_temporal_causality}.
-All our proofs are contained in Appendix~\ref{app:proofs}.
+All proofs are contained in Appendix~\ref{app:proofs}.